lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

 #### Simple values

-A unurprising but common pattern that you'll see in Zephr modules that use the devicetree API, are types that map to a node's properties.
-This is especially prominent in device drivers that use [instance based APIs][zephyr-dts-api-instance], e.g., `DT_INST_PROP`.
+An unsurprising but common pattern that you'll see in Zephr modules that use the devicetree API are structures that map to a node's properties.
+This is especially prominent in device drivers that use [instance-based APIs][zephyr-dts-api-instance], e.g., `DT_INST_PROP`.

-> **Note:** Instance based APIs are in general recommended for use within device drivers.
+> **Note:** Instance-based APIs are in general recommended for device drivers.
 For the sake of simplicity, we've only specified individual nodes and don't use multiple instances.
 Refer to the [official documentation][zephyr-dts-api-instance] for details.

-The following is an overly simplified example that retrieves all one-dimensional values from the node `/node_with_props`:
+The following is an overly simplified example that retrieves all one-dimensional values from `/node_with_props`:

 ```c
 typedef struct